From Architecture to Information Architecture

 A purchase process that enables them to understand the sensory qualities of tea and be confident in their purchase.

-There was a major navigational issue with Chado, product details were not thorough and accurate and as a result, customers often ended up significantly reducing their order or abandoning it.
+There were major navigational issues, product details were not thorough or accurate, and as a result, customers often significantly reduced their order or abandoned it.

 how can chado’s website be elevated to

 ensure that product

 create a browsing

 experience as engaging and relaxing as the experience in person

 As navigation was a pain point, the user flow was altered.
 The new user flow was informed by my research and the successful spatial flow of Chado’s physical store.